puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

    * To run just one type of validation on the module, specify `puppet`, `ruby`, or `metadata`.
 For example, to validate the module's metadata, run `pdk validate metadata`.

    * To run validations on a specific directory or file, pass the name of the file or directory as an argument with `pdk validate`.
 For example, to run all validations on the `/lib` directory only, run `pdk validate lib/`.

+   * To automatically correct some common code style problems, run `pdk validate` with the `--auto-correct` option.

    * To send module validation output to a file, use the `pdk validate` command with the option `--format=format[:target]`.
 This option specifies the output format and an output target file.
 For example, to create a report file `report.txt`, run `pdk validate --format=txt:report.txt`.